the-united-nations-2025/reddit-world-mirror/_posts/2025-12-17-fifa-event.md

 thumbnail-img: /assets/img/football_cover.png
 ---

-# FIFA WORLD CUP 2014

 ![event_image](https://the-united-nations-2025.github.io/reddit-world-mirror/assets/img/FIFA_WORLD_CUP.png)

 Space football is not very popular (_you can imagine why_) but, many people around you enjoy to gather together to watch old football games (_from the good old days..._).
 As you also really enjoy it and recently saw 2014 Germany-Argentina final, you decide to study this event.

-## Event timespan and keywords
+## Event timespan and select subreddits
 You define the following timespan:
 - **START** = 12th June 2014
 - **END** = 17th July 2014 (extended end, to take into account people reactions)